 I dwelt for days in an inquiry on commitment, choice, freedom, and structure.
 I was very much in love with Kristine and saw many wonderful possibilities in a life with her.
 I had a lot of specific intentions and possibilities in mind for our marriage.
 One thing became very clear to me.
 All of the most appealing and important possibilities, I noticed, had a better chance of occurring–and lasting–if we were married than if we continued in a loosely defined, private relationship that either of us could terminate at any time.
 I chose to take the most important conversation in my life, my love for Kristine, and nurture it inside of a permanent commitment.
 Our essential promise was simply this: from now on, come what may, whatever happens around us or to us we will deal with it as a married couple.

-It has only been three years [17 years now!] since we agreed to make that promise but it has made a huge difference to my experience of marriage.
+It has only been three years [Much longer now.
+I wrote this in 1995.
+We’re still together and the article is still true.] since we agreed to make that promise but it has made a huge difference to my experience of marriage.
 It is not easy or automatic to immediately look for a way to “get off my position” instead imagining a way to get out of the marriage.
 But honoring my commitment involves a lot less suffering than would be caused by planning my exit.

 Commitment is distinct from contract, promise, intention, and a thousand other words people use to constrain future behavior.
 Commitment is best used not as a restriction but as a navigational aid, a reminder to search for the “How” instead of resisting the “Must.”
 Not, “I have to stay married, so…” but rather, “Since I am committed to my marriage, what is the appropriate action?”
 Not stuck and suffering, but clear and creating.

 The time and energy I previously put into planning my exit is thereby released to work at helping my marriage succeed.

 Without respect for “commitment,” the richness of “marriage” is not available.
 Not in my experience, anyway.